How To Reduce Your Grocery Bill (part one)

 • Smoking

 Just to name a few!
 There are plenty of books on all of these subjects and I will include a list of them in my post about this.
 While times are tough, finding out how to reduce your grocery bill is to read up on techniques for becoming more self-sufficient.
-One of my favorite ones (can be found HERE )is all about self-sufficiency and is written by John Seymour.
+One of my favorite ones (can be found HERE) is all about self-sufficiency and is written by John Seymour.
 He has several editions.
-I was given a copy from my parents and it is a much-cherished book.
+I was given a copy from my parents, and it is a much-cherished book.

 An example I have for you on how to reduce your grocery bill

-I like Buying onions in bulk during Autumn when they are at their freshest and cheapest.
+I like buying onions in bulk during Autumn when they are at their freshest and cheapest.
 Buy 10kgs at a time and preserve them for later use through winter.
 We usually have a garden with lots of onions growing but this current year I didn’t have a garden as I was recovering from some injuries.

 I diced and sliced some onions and popped them into freezer bags, there is no need to pre-blanch them as they will not stick together.
 The beauty of having bags of pre-cut onions is a time saver when preparing food.
 I now no longer have to chop up and cry in my meal prep.
 Just simply grab the amount required and start cooking them.
 No need to thaw!

 Also, I dehydrate some sliced onions, and I then store them in glass jars.
-This means I have some shelf-stable onions in case the freezer dies or the power goes out.
+This means I have some shelf-stable onions in case the freezer dies, or the power goes out.

 We also make caramelized onions to pop into jars and water bath them to use for months ahead.

 I will cover more preserving tips on my blog in the coming months and will also have YouTube videos as well.
 Here is a video on how to save onions and Potatoes.
-You can find this video HERE

 We also preserve many other foods.
 It has been over a year and a half since I have brought a can of pineapple.
 I now process them myself.
 I buy pineapples during the summer months when they are cheap.
 Each pineapple gives me several jars of diced pineapple.

-The taste of the fresh pineapple is out of this world and I will never buy tinned pineapples again!
+The taste of the fresh pineapple is out of this world, and I will never buy tinned pineapples again!

 It is very simple to water bath can them in jars and I will be showing you how to in further posts and videos.

-Thank you for taking the time to read this post this is just part one of the three-part series on How to reduce your grocery bill.
+Thank you for taking the time to read this post, this is just part one of the three-part series on how to reduce your grocery bill.

 Please sign up to my email for more information as it becomes available.
 I won’t send you spam emails.